 Aboriginal people have harvested and cultivated bush food for more than 80,000 years.
 Over this time, they have passed down, from generation to generation, a deep knowledge of Australian native ingredients and their myriad uses.

 In recent times, Victoria has seen a marked increase in the use of native ingredients, with chefs at city and regional restaurants, cafes, food trucks and wineries exploring and celebrating these local flavours.
-While the influence of native ingredients varies, many Victorian kitchens feature these bush foods prominently and maintain their cultural integrity by being sourced and prepared by Aboriginal people.
+While the influence of native ingredients varies, many Victorian kitchens feature bush foods prominently and help maintain their cultural integrity by sourcing those grown or prepared by First Nations businesses.

-For those who have a taste for bush food but don't know where to start, there are several Victorian eateries that pride themselves on showcasing native ingredients in their dishes, showcasing staple Indigenous meats and plants, such as eel, which has sustained Aboriginal people in South West Victoria for thousands of years.
+For visitors who have a taste for bush food but don't know where to start, there are several Victorian eateries that pride themselves on showcasing native ingredients and staple Indigenous plants and meats.
+One such staple is eel, which has sustained Aboriginal people in South-West Victoria for thousands of years.

 Tae Rak Aquaculture Centre Bush Tucker Cafe

-While you're visiting the Tae Rak Aquaculture Centre at Budj Bim in Gunditjmara Country, drop in for a bite to eat at the centre's Bush Tucker Cafe.
-From signature kooyang (eel) tasting plates to bush seasoned squid and chocolate river mint brownies, savour a menu inspired by the traditional eel aquaculture systems at Budj Bim Cultural Landscape.
+Visit the Tae Rak Aquaculture Centre at Budj Bim in Gunditjmara Country and drop in for a bite to eat at the centre's Bush Tucker Café.
+Savour a menu inspired by the traditional eel aquaculture systems of the Budj Bim Cultural Landscape, from signature kooyang (eel) tasting plates to bush-seasoned squid and chocolate river-mint brownies.